-Free cash flow for the first quarter of 2017 decreased by \$10.3 million compared to the same period of 2016.
+Free cash flow for the second quarter and first six months of 2017 decreased by \$10.8 million and by \$21.1 million, respectively, compared to the same periods of 2016.
 The decrease in free cash flow was primarily the result of increased working capital requirements.
 See "Non-GAAP Financial Measures".